CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The cave gradually narrows into a steep fissure at its far end, permeated by the unmistakable stench of animals.
 The discordant symphony of savage snarls and the clinking of chains fills the air as two wolves, tethered by iron chains to rods embedded in stalagmites, guard the entrance.
 ```

 The room houses three wolves in total.
-While they cannot reach targets standing on the steps, all three wolves aggressively attack any creature, except a goblin, that enters the room (refer to the "Developments" section).
-Nearby goblins, accustomed to the constant snapping and snarling of the wolves, pay little attention to the sounds of internal strife.
+While they cannot reach targets standing on the steps, all three wolves aggressively attack any creature, except a Vermkin, that enters the room (refer to the "Developments" section).
+Nearby Vermkins, accustomed to the constant snapping and snarling of the wolves, pay little attention to the sounds of internal strife.

 Any character attempting to calm the animals can make a CL Communication 3 check.
 Character's with that can speak Primal can reduce the CL by 1.
 If the wolves are provided with food, the CL is reduced by 1.
 A successful check allows the character to move freely within the room.